 The Model Context Protocol or MCP is a standard protocol for LLMs to retrieve invoke both local and remote tools to access services.
 Thus, rather than having every LLM agent implement all of the tools it needs to execute, the agent can instead invoke tools implemented by MCP servers that are running either locally or remotely.
 In this lab, you will experiment with agents that utilize MCP servers to handle tasks.

-Within the repository on the course VM, change into the exercise directory.
+Within the repository on the course VM, change into the exercise directory and update the code.

 from fastmcp import FastMCP